MicrosoftDocs/architecture-center/docs/example-scenario/gitops-aks/gitops-blueprint-aks-content.md

 - **Immutable history:** Only allow new commits on top of existing changes.
 Immutable history is especially important for auditing purposes.

-- **Further security measures:** You can require your GitHub users to activate two-factor-authentication.
+- **Further security measures:** You can require your GitHub users to activate two-factor authentication.
 You can also allow only signed commits, which can't be altered after the fact.

 ### Operations